MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/jsx.md

 }
 ```

-Or `this.setState` above but I need to test.
+Or `this.setState` for class components.

 Here using an intermediate function.
 Useful for multiple lines that would not good look is JSX.

+Usestate is unpacked as a value and a function to set, using your own names.

 ```jsx
 import { useState } from "react";